Take-Two Interactive Software, Inc. [TTWO] – How low can NASDAQ:TTWO go? A return to Fundamental Analysis

 Take-Two Interactive Software, Inc. [NASDAQ:TTWO]: Analyst Rating and Earnings

-Keep your eyes peeled for the soon-to-be-published financial results of this company, which are expected to be made public on Mon 11 May (In 94 Days).
+Keep your eyes on this company’s next financial results, which are scheduled to be made public on Mon 11 May (In 90 Days).

 Fundamental Analysis of Take-Two Interactive Software, Inc. [TTWO]

-Now let’s turn to look at profitability: with a current Operating Margin for Take-Two Interactive Software, Inc. [TTWO] sitting at +7.65 and its Gross Margin at +41.25, this company’s Net Margin is now 11.10%.
-These measurements indicate that Take-Two Interactive Software, Inc. [TTWO] is generating considerably more profit, after expenses are accounted for, compared to its market peers.
+Now let’s turn to look at profitability: with a current Operating Margin for Take-Two Interactive Software, Inc. [TTWO] sitting at +7.65 and its Gross Margin at +41.25, this company’s Net Margin is now 10.60%.
+These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

 This company’s Return on Total Capital is 11.55, and its Return on Invested Capital has reached 14.90%.
 Its Return on Equity is 18.92, and its Return on Assets is 8.22.
 These metrics all suggest that Take-Two Interactive Software, Inc. is doing well at using the money it earns to generate returns.